ruimaranhao/FEUP-LEIC-LDTS-Labs/Lab06.md

 ### 2. COMPOSITE PATTERN

 At this point it’s easy to combine `StringTransformer`s (the steps in our recipes) to assemble different `StringRecipe`s.
 However, we expect that there will be some particular sequences of steps that appear in many different recipes.
 How can we reuse these recurring sequences of steps?
 The Composite pattern will help.
+You can learn more about it [here](https://refactoring.guru/design-patterns/composite).

 - Create a new class called `StringTransformerGroup` that passes the following test: